Logging — Strategic Scorecard

 Supply chain complexity, transport modes, storage, security, and energy availability.

-Moderate exposure — this pillar averages 2.1/5 across 9 attributes.
-No attributes are at elevated levels (≥4).
+Moderate exposure — this pillar averages 2/5 across 9 attributes.
+1 attribute is elevated (score ≥ 4).
 This pillar scores well below the Bio-Organic & Perishable baseline, indicating lower structural logistics, infrastructure & energy exposure than typical for this sector.

 -